FetBoba/MapReduce-RAG/README.md

 - Connect to a Ray cluster on AWS/GCP by setting `mapreduce.ray_address`.
 - Swap embeddings (e.g., `text-embedding-3-small`) or add hybrid search.
 - Add latency measurements for query-time comparisons.
+- Implement custom RAG with MapReduce in retrieval stage.
 - Wire Grafana or Ray Dashboard for live instrumentation during ingestion.